jrdavison/google_oauth_cfc/README.md

 Create a Google service account.
 Instruction on how to create this account can be found here [here](https://developers.google.com/identity/protocols/OAuth2ServiceAccount).

 Creating a service account will provide you with an option to download a JSON file containing relevant information (such as the private key).
-Set `<!---PATH TO KEY FILE--->` on line 10 to the absolute file path of the key.json file.
+Set `<!--- PATH TO KEY FILE --->` on line 10 to the absolute file path of the key.json file.

 Any Google service API that uses OAuth (e.g. The Google Analytics API).
 This authentication token will be sent in the header of all HTTP requests to a given API endpoint.